katushk-a/angular-test-password/README.md

 If the password is medium - the first two sections are yellow the last one is gray;
 If the password is strong, all sections are green;

 ### I tried to make it simple and efficient, without modifying style a lot.
 Main focus was on implementing the functionality.
+I copied my entire project to repository, but the functionality is implemented in <i>src</i> folder.